sumitr25/TheMovie/README.md

 ## Description
-In this application, list of movies are displayed and on a tap of particular movie user can see the detail of that on the next screen.
-Application also have a search bar to filter the results.
-I have used Debounce and pagination to enhance the user experience and to ensure that time-consuming tasks do not fire so often, that it stalls the performance of the app.
+In this application, a list of movies is displayed and on a tap of a particular movie, the user can see the detail of that on the next screen.
+The application also has a search bar to filter the results.

+### Note
+- Set up `jest` for unit testing.
+Added few test cases for the demonstration.
+- Use `Avenger` as a default movie search string as API returns empty response for an empty string.
+- Application currently developed using JS, but for better type and compile-time safety `Typescript` or [Flow](https://flow.org/en/docs/react/) can be used.
+- Use `eslint` For linter.
+- Use `hooks` and `functional` components.
+- Use `axios` for network calls.
+- Use `debounce` and `pagination` to ensure that time-consuming tasks do not fire often, that it stalls the performance of the app.

 ### Environment setup
- Download node and npm.
-Make sure node and npm are installed by typing the below commands
+Setup node.
+Make sure node is installed by typing the below command:

  ```
  node -v

- npm -v
  ```

 After installing the node in your system, you  can install react native by typing the following command in the terminal

 ```